woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_payment-gateways.md

         "value": "Cash on delivery",
         "default": "Cash on delivery",
         "tip": "Payment method description that the customer will see on your checkout.", "placeholder": ""
       },
-      "description": {
-        "id": "description",
-        "label": "Description",
-        "description": "Payment method description that the customer will see on your website.", "type": "textarea",
-        "value": "Pay with cash upon delivery.",
-        "default": "Pay with cash upon delivery.",
-        "tip": "Payment method description that the customer will see on your website.", "placeholder": ""
-      },
       "instructions": {